There's no actor quite like Nicolas Cage and the upcoming black comedy Dream Scenario proves it.

-The legacy of Cage runs through the heart of The Unbearable Weight of Massive Talent, so we've decided to recap his memorable career in five distinct parts.
+The legacy of Cage runs through the heart of Dream Scenario, so we've decided to recap his memorable career in five distinct parts.

 1. BREAKOUT CAGE

 Francis Ford Coppola's crime drama didn't hit the heights of The Godfathers I or II, but it remains a stylish account of the eponymous Harlem jazz club, a notorious hotbed of iniquity and illegal activity.